usaid-cs/yesterday-i-learned/random.md

 1. All-season tires are suitable in the winter only if said winter never drops below -5 degrees celsius.
 1. [Bananas are berries.](https://en.wikipedia.org/wiki/Banana)
 1. Brussels sprouts [grow on stalks](https://en.wikipedia.org/wiki/Brussels_sprout#/media/File:Brussels-sprouts-on-stalk.jpg).
-1. Common coffee filters will filter away 100% of instant decaf coffee.
+1. Common coffee filters will filter away 100% of instant decaf coffee. [citation needed]
 1. Halloween: a contraction of *All Hallows' Evening*, [dedicated to remembering the dead, including saints (hallows), martyrs, and all the faithful departed](https://en.wikipedia.org/wiki/Halloween).
 Christians in some parts of the world abstain from meat, and visit graveyards to pray.
 The tradition failed to spread to North America, however, where it has become the St.Patrick's Day of celebrations.
 Christmas is next.
 1. Following Halloween is All Saints' Day, which celebrates those who went to heaven.
 1. Following All Saints' Day is All Souls' Day, which remembers the souls who died.